An Open, Inclusive, Approach. Training and Experience

 An Open, Welcoming and Inclusive Approach

-My experience of work and life both within the church and in the wider community helped me to realise just how important it is to always be open and accepting of those around us.
+Over the years I have worked in Industry, within the church, and as part of a charity providing support to vulnerable people.
+An experience which has taught me just how important it is to always be open and accepting of those around us.
 The more people I have met the more I have come to realise the wonderful richness and diversity of our shared human life and experiences.
-Whatever your beliefs I will work with you and your family to express these within the service you have chosen making it a personal, meaningful and unique experience.
+Whatever your beliefs I will work with you and your family to express these within the service you have chosen making it a personal and very meaningful moment in your lives.

 Training, Qualifications, and Experience

 It's vital to know that, at such an important time in life, you are in the hands of someone who is trained, experienced, and professional in both their approach and ability.